zzzprojects/docs/html-agility-pack.net/pages/documentations/selectors/selectors.md

 # HTML Selectors

-Selectors allow you to select HTML node from HtmlDocument.
+Selectors allow you to select HTML nodes from HtmlDocument.

 ## Methods